lars-erik/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Build-Your-Own-Editor.md

 ### Advanced settings

-Until now we've configured this text area to have the color red.
-What if you want to let the editor decide different colors for different instances of this editor?
+Until now we've configured this text area to have the color red and right aligned text.
+What if you want to let the editor decide different colors and alignments for different instances of this editor?
 You can add user-configurable settings to the editor by adding prevalues or property editors to the config.
 There's a magical config key named "settings" that lets us enable use-configurable settings.
-Remove the color key from the config object, and add settings with the color property editor instead:
+Remove the color key from the config object, and add settings with the color property editor instead.
+Note that you cannot combine this technique with hardcoded configuration.
+The settings will override the configuration.

     {
       "gridEditors": [